BreezeSun/bitcoin_wallet_dat_hash/README.md

 # bitcoin_wallet_dat_hash
-A extracter for hash bitcoin wallet.dat
+A extracter for hash of bitcoin wallet.dat, whether old wallet and new wallet.
 ## Installation
 ```console
 pip install logaid